jasonahill08/btc-llc-thesis/index.md

-# Why Start an LLC to Stack Bitcoin
+# Nanostrategy - Why Start an LLC to Stack Bitcoin

 Bitcoin offers a new paradigm for storing value, preserving wealth, and building economic sovereignty.
 But stacking sats personally has limitations, especially for those thinking long-term.
 This paper outlines why structuring your Bitcoin accumulation through a business, such as an LLC or trust, provides superior options for growth, protection, and leverage.